-which can be performed \textit{simultaneously} for all layers to learn all backprojections $\bm{B}_{\ell,\ell+1}$, while allowing the learning of forward weights $\bm{W}_{\ell+1,\ell}$ at the same time.
-Due to this crucial property, we name the above method \textit{phaseless alignment learning} (PAL).
-Note also that the learning rule is constructed solely from information which is available pre- and post-synaptically for each neuron at each point in time.
-This is in line with our requirement of physical information processing, as well as phenomenological models of plasticity~\cite{clopath_connectivity_2010,bono_modeling_2017}.
+where $\alpha$ is a constant.
+This rule can be applied \textit{simultaneously} to all layers to learn all backprojections $\bm{B}_{\ell,\ell+1}$, while allowing the learning of forward weights $\bm{W}_{\ell+1,\ell}$ at the same time.
+Due to this crucial property, we name our method \textit{phaseless alignment learning} (PAL).
+Note also that the learning requires only information which is available pre- and post-synaptically for each neuron at each point in time, in line with our requirement of physical information processing, as well as phenomenological models of plasticity~\cite{clopath_connectivity_2010,bono_modeling_2017}.

-Useful alignment of $\bm{B}_{\ell,\ell+1}$ through minimization of $\mathcal{L}^\mathrm{PAL}_\ell$ occurs in the following way (see also Methods).
-At a given top-down synapse, the rate ${\bm r}_{\ell+1}$ arrives from the layer above.
-Note that this rate is made from data as well as noise accumulated from all layers; among this is also the noise originating in layer $\ell$.
-The top-down synapse now calculates the high-pass filtered rate $\widehat{\bm r}_{\ell+1}$, discarding the data portion of the incoming signal.
-As has been pointed out in Ref.~\cite{meulemans2021credit}, we then can exploit that the autocovariance of Ornstein-Uhlenbeck noise decays exponentially in time~\cite{sarkka_solin_2019}.
-Therefore, the only non-zero correlation between all noise signals contained in~$\widehat{\bm r}_{\ell+1}$ and the current, local noise sample~$\bm \xi_\ell$ is proportional to the expectation value of the local noise auto-covariance $\bm \xi_\ell(t+\Delta t) \, \bm \xi_\ell(t)^T$.
-Here $\Delta t$ denotes the time it takes for a noise sample to travel in a loop containing the layer above.